thatguydan/hue.js/README.md

 ---
 This library aims to provide a simple interface to a Philips Hue bridge (http://www.meethue.com/).

+A Hue bridge requires your 'app' to register with the bridge.
+This process involves a user pressing the link button on the hue, and your app making a request to its API to complete the process.

 ## To install
 ```
 npm install hue.js